srang/samuelrang.com/_posts/tech/_posts/2021-01-04-jekyll-tag-links.md

 ## Conclusion

-This was a fun, though surprisingly challenging, process but I learned a lot and hopefully this post will be helpful to others.
-Feel free to checkout the website source code and/or open an issue with questions or feedback.
+This simple feature turned out to be surprisingly challenging, which means it was a lot of fun.
+Hopefully this post will be helpful to others, as well!
+Feel free to checkout the website [source code](github.com/srang/samuelrang.com) and/or open an issue with questions or feedback.